-Although belching is a physiological process, there are various conditions that may lead to or cause excessive belching or burping, usually conditions that involve the stomach, duodenum, gallbladder, and esophagus.
+Although belching is a physiological process, various conditions may lead to or cause excessive belching or burping, usually conditions that involve the stomach, duodenum, gallbladder, and esophagus.
 It may also be caused by lifestyle and dietary factors, such as the type of food eaten and the method of eating.

 It is important to note that belching is a normal part of human behavior and is needed to rid the stomach of excess gas that is swallowed when eating or produced during the process of digestion.
-However, excessive belching can become problematic if it occurs on a very frequent basis and is paired with other symptoms, such as abdominal pain.
+However, excessive belching can become problematic if it occurs on a persistent basis and is paired with other symptoms, such as abdominal pain.

-It is a commonly believed myth that most cases of excessive belching are associated with swallowing air or certain foods and drinks.
+It is commonly believed that most cases of excessive belching are associated with swallowing air or certain foods and drinks.
 However, this is not true as most cases of excessive belching are, in fact, related to diseases of the gastrointestinal tract.
-These are widely grouped together as pathological causes and discussed in more detail in the following sections.
+These are widely grouped as pathological causes and discussed in more detail in the following sections.